gesellc/angular2-tour-of-heroes/README.md

 Our Tour of Heroes only displays one hero and we really want to display a list of heroes.
 We also want to allow the user to select a hero and display their details.
 We’ll learn more about how to retrieve lists, bind them to the template, and allow a user to select it in the next tutorial chapter.

 ### Chapter 2 - We build a master/detail page with a list of heroes

+#### The Road We’ve Travelled

+Here’s what we achieved in this chapter:

+* Our Tour of Heroes now displays a list of selectable heroes
+* We added the ability to select a hero and show the hero’s details
+* We learned how to use the built-in directives ngIf and ngFor in a component’s template
+* Run the live example (view source) for this part.

+#### The Road Ahead

+Our Tour of Heroes has grown, but it’s far from complete.
+We can't put the entire app into a single component.
+We need to break it up into sub-components and teach them to work together as we learn in the next chapter.